 – Messier 74 (M74, NGC 628) is located about 30 million light-years away, and is an excellent example of a grand-design spiral galaxy seen face-on.
-With a low surface brightness that gives is an apparent visual magnitude of 10.0, it is one of the most challenging Messier objects for an amateur observer to find with their telescope.
-Look for M47 about 1.5 degrees toward the east-northeast of the most luminous star in Pisces, Eta Piscium.
+These types of spiral galaxies are noted for their clear, well-defined spiral arms.
+With a low surface brightness that gives it an apparent visual magnitude of 10.0, M74 is one of the most challenging Messier objects for an amateur observer to find with their telescope.
+Look for M74 about 1.5 degrees toward the east-northeast of the most luminous star in Pisces, Eta Piscium.
 The galaxy is thought to contain around 100 billion stars.

 – Pisces Dwarf (PGC 3792) is a small, dim, irregular galaxy found 2.5 million light years away with an apparent visual magnitude of 14.2.
 Measurements suggest that most of the galaxy’s stars are about 8 billion years old, and although star formation has slowed down considerably, several small star-forming regions still exist in its outer fringes.
 PGC 3792 belongs to the Local Group of Galaxies, and is suspected to be a satellite of the Triangulum Galaxy (M33), located in the constellation Triangulum.

 Pisces has just one meteor shower associated with it called The Piscids.
 This weak shower runs from August 12th to October 7th, with a peak that runs from about September 11th to September 20th.
 Observers can expect to see a maximum rate of about 5 meteors per hour.
 A suspected northern branch of the Piscids could peak on October 12th, but the existence of this branch is yet to be confirmed.

-In astrology, the Sun is said to pass in front of this zodiac constellation between February 20th and March 20th at the time of the March equinox.
+In the study of astrology, the Sun is said to pass in front of this zodiac constellation between February 20th and March 20th at the time of the March equinox.
 In astronomy, however, the Sun actually passes through the constellation of Pisces from March 12th to April 18th, which is about a month later, after which time the Sun appears in the constellation Aries.
-Other astrological associations are”
+Other astrological associations are:

 - Date of Birth: Feb 19 to March 20